IvanBabic26/step_sub_app/README.md

 flutter run -d windows

+if an error occurs, make sure you have Developer Mode on in the System Settings

 ## Web:
 to see the available devices for web, in the terminal write: flutter devices to run on a specific browser (i.e. Chrome) on localhost run the following command: flutter run -d chrome